British and Christian Values

 How we learn is as important as what we learn and we want our learning to be engaging, enjoyable and meaningful.
 Everyone, children and adults, in the school community is a learner.

 As a fully inclusive Church of England Infant School our values are interconnected to the Church and Jesus' teaching of Christian values and reflect the aims and aspirations we have for all children.

-The following values are the values which we feel permeate through the school every day and for the children we explain them through the Jesus' teaching and explore one kind depth each half term:
+The following six values are the values which we feel permeate through the school every day and for the children we explain them through the Jesus' teaching and explore one kind depth each half term: